 Most Expensive Streets In London: New Top 10

-Central London's luxury property market operates at a scale that sets it apart from almost any other city in the world.
-In an exclusive analysis of property transactions from January 2020 to January 2025, we reveal central London's richest and most expensive streets, record-breaking sales, and the locations driving the highest total values.
+In an exclusive analysis of sold property transactions across all the boroughs of London, for the past 5 years from September 2020 to September 2025, we reveal central London's richest and most expensive streets, record-breaking sales, and the locations driving the highest total values.

 Through our analysis of over 15,000 transactions, we explore how historic squares like Grosvenor Square compete with traditional mansion streets like The Boltons, and how new luxury developments are reshaping the definition of prime central London property and billionaire rows.

-For an alternate look at London's property market you can see our research in to the cheapest areas to live in London here.
+For an alternate look at London's property market, you can see our research into the cheapest areas to live in London here.

 -